All programs and artists are subject to change without advance notice.

 If ticket holders have COVID-19 symptoms, test positive for COVID or are uncomfortable attending a performance, they can exchange their tickets for another performance, bank tickets in their account for later use, turn back their tickets as a tax-deductible contribution to the SPCO or request a refund, with no fees or penalties.

 As a courtesy to the performers and your fellow concert attendees, we ask that all cell phones, pagers and electronic devices be silenced prior to performances.
 Cameras, recording equipment and large bags are not allowed at any of our locations.

 The Ticket Office will open 90 minutes prior to the start of the concert at most venues.
 The Ticket Office at Ted Mann Concert Hall opens 60 minutes prior to the start of the concert.

 Performances always begin promptly as scheduled.
 If you are late, you will be seated at an appropriate point by one of our usher staff.
 Unfortunately, we are not able to offer refunds or price adjustments if you arrive late for a performance.

 Cancellations & Postponements

-In the event of dangerous weather conditions, performances may be postponed or cancelled.
+In the event of dangerous weather conditions or COVID exposures among musicians and/or staff, performances may be postponed or canceled.
 Postponements and cancellations will be posted on the SPCO website and a message will be recorded on the Ticket Office voicemail at 651.291.1144.
 If a cancellation occurs, all ticket-holders will be contacted with further information about their ticketing options during the following week.